w3f/polkadot-wiki/docs/learn-treasury.md

 To minimize storage on chain, proposals don't contain contextual information.
 When a user submits a proposal, they will probably need to find an off-chain way to explain the proposal.
 Most discussion takes place on the following platforms:

-Several platforms exist for this, none of them official.
-What matters during an explanation is that the explainer can prove they're behind the proposal, and this is likely easiest to do on a Web3-enabled platform like [Commonwealth](https://commonwealth.im).
-Commonwealth allows users to log in with their KSM (or Polkadot) address, which immediately binds the identity they're using for on-chain actions with the submissions made on the platform.
-[Here is an example of an explanatory thread on Commonwealth](https://commonwealth.im/kusama/proposal/discussion/284-treasury-proposal-11-a-demo), made by the same account which created the Treasury spend proposal it's discussing.

 Commonwealth is still in beta and can be buggy, so other platforms can be used as well: